 - For shoes, opt for curvier and rounded options like ballerinas and pumps.

 Rectangle is my most dominant body shape (with pear shape being my secondary) so if you want more inspiration on what looks good on the rectangle body shape, then visit the What I wore section of this site.

 Please note that the guidelines above are for general guidance only.
 Everyone is different and you certainly don’t have to stick to the above guidelines to dress well.
-If you like to show off your fabulous style, upload it to the style forum!

 P.S.: If you want to find out about your own body type and find the right types of clothes for you, try out My Private Stylist and get your own personal recommendations.